The List of Leading Object-Oriented Programming Languages

 TypeScript

-TypeScript is one of the object-oriented programming languages.
+TypeScript is an object-oriented programming language.
 It is a superset of JavaScript that provides optional static typing, interfaces, and classes.
 The syntactical additions to JavaScript can be beneficial when writing large-scale applications that are expected to function correctly.
 In addition, TypeScript files get compiled into standard JavaScript files that can be run in any browser or run engine (like Node.js).

 Moreover, TypeScript offers type inference, which helps you write code faster and with fewer errors.
 It also provides an alternate syntax for constructors and destructors.
 This syntax makes it easier to identify objects by name since they are always written first in the literal object.
 In addition, its open-source nature allows it to be quickly adopted into existing JavaScript projects or developed on its own.